Federal Work-Study (FWS)

 What kind of work can I do?

-The program encourages community service work, as well as work that is
+The program encourages civic education work, as well as work that is related

 How much money will I make?